pocketbird/generator-dmx/README.md

 ```

 ### Usage
-dmx will run `bundle install`, so if you would like to install the dmx gems into a gemset, set that up before running `yo dmx`.
+DMX will run `bundle install`, so if you would like to install the DMX gems into a gemset, set that up before running `yo dmx`.

 ````bash
 mkdir project-name && cd project-name